mpenet/ex/README.md

-context too (I like these lately), other than that it's largely inspired by [catch-data](https://github.com/gfredericks/catch-data), the implementation is slightly different, we dont catch Throwable, we instead generate a catch clause on clj.exinfo and generate a cond that tries to match ex-data with the :type key, which arguably is closer to what you (or I?) would write by hand in that case.
+context too (I like these lately), other than that it's largely inspired by [catch-data](https://github.com/gfredericks/catch-data), the implementation is slightly different, we dont catch Throwable, we instead generate a catch clause on clj `ex-info` and generate a cond that tries to match ex-data with the :type key using, which arguably is closer to what you (or I?) would write by hand in that case.